tkhamez/swagger-eve-php/docs/Api/SearchApi.md

 $categories = array("categories_example"); // string[] | Type of entities to search for
 $character_id = 56; // int | An EVE character ID
 $search = "search_example"; // string | The string to search on
-$accept_language = "en-us"; // string | Language to use in the response
+$accept_language = "accept_language_example"; // string | Language to use in the response
-$datasource = "tranquility"; // string | The server name you would like data from
+$datasource = "datasource_example"; // string | The server name you would like data from
 $if_none_match = "if_none_match_example"; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-$language = "en-us"; // string | Language to use in the response, takes precedence over Accept-Language
+$language = "language_example"; // string | Language to use in the response, takes precedence over Accept-Language
-$strict = false; // bool | Whether the search should be a strict match
+$strict = True; // bool | Whether the search should be a strict match
 $token = "token_example"; // string | Access token to use if unable to set a header

 try {